white-bear-phenomenon/.github/profile/README.md

 # No white bear phenomenon

-Indeed, humans have this problem with suppressing a particular thought if it has come to their attention, and because of that they are experiencing difficulties with imagining what does it mean of feel like to _not_ know facts and ideas that they _do_ know.
+Indeed, humans have this problem with suppressing a particular thought if it has come to their attention, and because of that they are experiencing difficulties with imagining what does it mean or feel like to _not_ know facts and ideas that they _do_ know.
 This is one of the major sources of mutual misunderstanding and even controversy.
 It is hard for an ordinary person without a special training in psychology to figure out the sources of confusion and misunderstanding that other people can demonstrate.
 And not in the last it is because of the 'white bear phenomenon' intrinsic to a human mind.
 If only we could... reason without it.